JoachimEChristensen/UFOReport/README.md

 Another issue with indexes comes from the way they act as references.
 Since they refer to a certain amount of data, they update _with_ the table.
 This means the other three main queries, Add, update and delete take a bit longer.
 So the time gained on read queries is offset by the time lost.
 This means that there&#39;s another balancing act to keep track of.

+## Conclusion
 With the positives and negatives of indexing in mind, we support the use of indexing.
 Typically, we work with systems that don&#39;t experience a lack of storage to support indexing.
 This means that we can freely add indexes to our databases, without worrying about storage.

 However, while this is the case for _our_ systems, it doesn&#39;t mean it&#39;s the best solution for _all_ systems.
 Keeping the additional storage space necessary to compute the indexes in mind, a question arises.
 Is the speed gained from the indexes worth running into issues on the storage front?
 Sometimes, the speed gained isn&#39;t enough to offset the cost.
 This is why it is always necessary to weigh cost vs gain.

+Another option we could've gone with, is that we could've scaled our system instead.
+Scaling comes in two flavors, vertical and horizontal.
+Vertical scaling means that we'd increase the existing system's power.
+This is not viable due to our attempts to keep monetary costs low.
+Horizontal scaling means that we'd split the program across several systems.
+With more systems available to us, we have more processing power.
+With the way we've set things up, its a plausible solution.
+But we chose to go with indexing instead, as read queries were the main issue.
+Scaling wouldn't necessarily make reading much faster.

 Despite this, we still stand behind our choice.
 We encourage the use of indexing in databases, so queries can retrieve data faster.
 However, remember that it is not the only, nor perfect, option.
 It is merely _an_ option.

 ## Glossary: